Special Offers: Spend X Get Y

 The full offer description is displayed on the Special Offers page (Figure 10), that can be opened by clicking the offer title on the home page and on the category page.

 Now that you know how the Spend X Get Y offer works you can try it on your own and create an offer in your store following the steps described above.
-To proceed you’ll need to choose the offer type on the listing page and click Create (presuming the Spend X Get Y module is installed and enabled).
+To proceed you’ll need to choose the offer type on the listing page and click Create (presuming the addon Spend X Get Y is installed and enabled).
 When all required fields of the offer are filled in don’t forget to click Update and enable the offer for your customers.

 Enable the special offers panel as shown on Figure 12